fukurosan/Jhaystack/docs/sorting.md

 ?> Each built in sorting strategy can be executed in either ascending or descending order.
 This is done by adding ".ASCENDING" or ".DESCENDING" after the given strategy.
 See the example above.

+!> **Tip**
-!> You can easily provide your own custom sorting function as well by specifying a valid javascript array sorting function.
+*You can easily provide your own custom sorting function as well by specifying a valid javascript array sorting function.*

 Example:
 ```javascript